 Audit ability :

-It is the responsibility of the designated systems security officer of the property to maintain awareness of when users are accessing information, what they are accessing or modifying, and when and how unauthorised attempts to access a system are being made.
-They should always track the userlogs on servers and PMS or POS software to see these details.
+It is the responsibility of the designated systems security officer of the property to maintain awareness of when users are accessing information, what they are accessing or modifying, and when and how unauthorized attempts to access a system are being made.
+They should always track the user logs on servers and PMS or POS software to see these details.

 The use of unique passwords is one acceptable method of authorizing use and protecting computer data.
 When a property uses passwords, it should strongly encourage employees to avoid writing them down.
-Some hotels set password change policy for their users to change their passwords every 30 days.
-Users who don't change their passwords after 30 days has to get it reset through proper channel.
+Some hotels set a password change policy for their users to change their passwords every 30 days.
+Users who don’t change their passwords after 30 days have to get it reset through the proper channel.

-The above practice will help protect passwords of employees who have left or been transferred or terminated and their password and login being used by other employees.
-Some properties permanently delete the login and passwords of employees when they leave the organisation.
+The above practice will help protect the passwords of employees who have left or been transferred or terminated and their password and login being used by other employees.
+Some properties permanently delete the login and passwords of employees when they leave the organization.

-In order to maintain an audit trail and monitor system usage, system administrators in conjunction with the security officer in the property should activate access, violation, and modification logs that track password use.
+To maintain an audit trail and monitor system usage, system administrators in conjunction with the security officer on the property should activate access, violation, and modification logs that track password use.
 Access logs provide an electronic record of each attempt to log on to a system.
 Violation logs record who attempted to violate system or file-level security, and modification logs record user information on all files that have been modified.

 Unfortunately, this is true.
-Since such access can happen from within a property or from the outside, it is important to take measures to prevent ''hacking'' into a system on both fronts.
-It is the responsibility of the appointed systems security officer to perform due diligence as it relates to system integrity, keeping the system continuously operational without data loss or security incident.
+Since such access can happen from within a property or from the outside, it is important to take measures to prevent ”hacking” into a system on both fronts.
+It is the responsibility of the appointed systems security officer to perform due diligence as it relates to system integrity, keeping the system continuously operational without data loss or security incidents.

 The level of security available on a particular system in most cases begins with the operating system.
 Always keep your computer OS up to date as the OS vendors regularly fix known security issues.